 Recommended By: Stephen – A Backpackers Tale

-If you’re looking for cozy small-town charm, then Asheville, North Carolina, is easily one of the best places to visit at Christmas in the USA.
+If you’re looking for cozy small-town charm, then Asheville, North Carolina, is easily one of the best places to spend Christmas in the USA.

 Yes, the weather is a bit brisk, with daily highs in the 50s℉ and lows in the 30s℉, but that just adds to the holiday spirit.
 With an average of seven days of rain throughout December, a warm waterproof jacket should be on the packing list.